 Technical expertise of the staff:

 If you are using shared hosting then your staff does not need technical knowledge.
-Maintenance, security, and administration is provided by the shared hosting provider.
-The cost of recruiting a whole IT team, managing your servers is cut off but if your business requires a dedicated server and you do not invest in that then disadvantages of choosing shared hosting will be visible in a few days.
+Maintenance, security, and administration will provide by the shared hosting provider.
+The cost of recruiting a whole IT team, managing your servers cut off, but if your business requires a dedicated server.
+If you do not invest in that, the disadvantages of choosing shared hosting will be visible in a few days.

 Cost and pricing:

 Pricing and tariffs are other areas where shared hosting paces ahead of dedicated hosting.
 Since a shared hosting plan has multiple clients using the same server, the prices are bound to be lower.
 It is the ideal choice for startups and small accounting firms with fewer customers.
 With it’s attractive and more economically viable pricing, shared hosting is what most businesses with a smaller budget go for.

 Shared hosting servers are shared with other users as well.
 This provides the opportunity for a security breach.
 If it is successful, your team will not have the control to fight back.
 The experts of the hosting company do establish firewalls, server security applications, and other security programs.
 On a dedicated server, your IT team has complete control over the server’s security.
 Since it is purely dedicated to your organization, the chances of catching malware, spyware, and other viruses are low.
 So in security dedicated hosting is the clear winner but if you are going for shared hosting then choose a reputable hosting company.